All Episodes

 Great to have you here on the fastest three hours in media.

-Telephone number if you want to be on the programs 800-282-2882, email address L Rushmore at EIBNet.com.
+Telephone number if you want to be on the programs, 800-282-2882.

 Here is the latest that we have on the Republican campaign.

-Excuse me, most of this stuff is focused on Trump.
+Excuse me, most of this stuff is focused on Trump, as you would expect.

 Republican presidential frontrunner Donald Trump is renowned for making no apologies for his many provocative statements, and new research may show that he is right to never say sorry.

-Writing in the Washington Post today, Richard Hanania, a political science and stats graduate at the University of California Los Angeles, UCLA, shared his findings on what effects a public figure's apology has for making up for remarks that some people find offensive.
+Writing in the Washington Post today, Richard Hanania, a political science and stats graduate at the University of California, Los Angeles, UCLA, shared his findings on what effects a public figure's apology has for making up for remarks that some people find offensive.

-Hanania, which is the guy's name, uh H-A-N-A-N-I-A.
+Hanania, which is the guy's name, H-A-N-A-N-I-A.

-Hanania, maybe it's Hannania.
+Hanania, maybe it's Hanania.

 Who knows?

-They never do provide pronouncers with these stories, is leave you to fly on your own in these.
+Just leave you to fly on your own on these.

-Anyway, this professor of statistics and political science surveyed 500 people to get their response to two statements made by Rand Paul and former Harvard President Larry Summers.
+Anyway, this professor of statistics and political science surveyed 500 people to get their response to two statements made by Rand Paul and former Harvard president Larry Summers.

 Respondents were shown Rand Paul's skepticism of parts of the Civil Rights Act, and half of them read a statement where Paul did not back down.